Addressing Unnecessary Antibiotic Use in Nursing Homes

-High rates of antibiotic use have been linked to the growth of healthcare associated infections as well as multi-drug resistant organisms—both of which can be life threatening to elderly patients.
-Poor antibiotic stewardship can also lead to adverse drug events, hospital admissions, higher health care costs, and antimicrobial resistance.
+When used properly, antibiotics are an important tool to help keep nursing home residents healthy.
+However, research shows that up to 75 percent of antibiotics are unnecessarily—and sometimes inappropriately—prescribed.
+High rates of antibiotic use have been linked to the growth of healthcare-associated infections as well as multi-drug resistant organisms—which both can threaten the lives of elderly nursing home patients.
+Poor antibiotic stewardship also can lead to adverse drug events, hospital admissions, higher health care costs, and antimicrobial resistance.

 To address the growing threat of antibiotic-resistant superbugs, AIR developed practical technical assistance and tools to curb misuse and overuse of antibiotics in nursing homes.
 Funded by the Agency for Healthcare Research and Quality, the AIR-developed Nursing Home Antimicrobial Stewardship Guide includes step-by-step toolkits to help on-the-ground clinicians determine if antibiotics are needed for suspected infections; document prevalent bacteria in the nursing home and identify effective antibiotics to combat them; and engage residents and families in preventing antibiotic-resistant infections.